 Provide details to the Bay of Plenty Regional Council as to why relationship agreements have not been concluded (including, if relevant, details of the consent holder’s endeavours to establish relationship agreements).

+Advice Note: the consent holder has offered conditions 2.1 - 2.3 and agrees to be bound by them pursuant to the Augier principle.

 Stella Passage Development Advisory Group

-To recognise the importance of Te Awanui/Tauranga Harbour as a taonga and to recognise and provide for the kaitiakitanga of iwi and hapū who have a relationship with Te Awanui/Tauranga Harbour, the consent holder must, within two (2) months of the commencement of this consent or [structures consent no.], whichever is earliest, invite the parties identified in clauses (a) – (n) of this condition below to establish and maintain a “Stella Passage Development Advisory Group” (SPDAG), or alternative name as determined by the parties.
+To recognise the importance of Te Awanui/Tauranga Harbour as a taonga and to recognise and provide for the kaitiakitanga of iwi and hapū who have a relationship with Te Awanui/Tauranga Harbour, the consent holder must, within two (2) months of the commencement of this consent or RM26-0055-LC, whichever is earliest, invite the parties identified in clauses (a) – (n) of this condition below to establish and maintain a “Stella Passage Development Advisory Group” (SPDAG), or alternative name as determined by the parties.

 Ngā Hapū ō Ngā Moutere Trust;